awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-ui-template-crowd-radio-group.md

 ## Attributes<a name="radio-group-attributes"></a>

-The following attributes are supported by this element\.
+No special attributes are supported by this element\.

-### allow\-empty\-selection<a name="radio-group-attributes-allow-empty-selection"></a>

-A Boolean switch that, if present, allows no radio button to be checked\.

-### disabled<a name="radio-group-attributes-disabled"></a>

-A Boolean switch that, if present, displays the radio group as disabled and prevents buttons in the group from being checked\.

 ## Element Hierarchy<a name="radio-group-element-hierarchy"></a>